dlannan/ljos/README.md

 ![ljos boot](/screenshots/2020-10-23_23-52.png "ljos boot in qemu")

+## Additional Thanks
+I am slowing adding packages to ljos so that more and more capabilities are available.

+Thanks to Desvelao for a fantastic commandline toolkit: https://github.com/Desvelao/lummander Thanks to Antirex for an amazing little editor kilo: https://github.com/antirez/kilo 24/10/2020 - kilo is not fully functional yet (need to sort out some library and linking issues).

 ## Build Problems
 Here is a list of common problems I have come across when building (on linux and windows).
 1. When building luajit, make sure the init executable has execution permissions on it in linux.